by Iram Shaukat

 Tip 16: Be patient

-We must have sabr with our middle school child.
+We must have patience with our middle school child.
 There will be forgetful days, sick days, and crazy ‘I’m lost!’ type of days.
 Remain patient.

 If you’re currently going through difficult times in your homeschool, let me remind you – You’ve got this, mama!

-Tip 17: Give your middle school child opportunities to be responsible
+Tip 17: Give your teen opportunities to be responsible

-Giving your middle school child opportunities to be responsible will help her develop a growth mindset and boost her confidence, inshAllah.
+Giving your middle school child opportunities to be responsible will help her develop a growth mindset and boost her confidence.